Progress on Quantum Discord of Two Qubit states: Optimization and Upper Bound: Conditional entropy

-where $t_{\max}$ is defined by Eq. (\ref{t-max}).
-Note that the condition $T^t\vec{x}=0$ requires that $t_ix_i=0$ for $i=1,2,3$.
-Hence if we take, without loss of generality, $|t_1|\ge |t_2|\ge |t_3|\ge0$ and set $\vec{y}=0$, then the states corresponding to this class can be obtained from the general form of Eq. (\ref{RhoTwoQubitMatrix}) as: \\ (i) States with $x_1=x_2=x_3=0$.
-This corresponds to the Bell-diagonal states where we have studied them, separately.\\ (ii) States with $x_1=x_2=t_3=0$.
-This corresponds to a three-parameter subclass of the so-called $X$ states.
-In this case, the discord is obtained as
+Note that if we concern the representative class of states (\ref{RhoTwoQubitMatrix}) for which $T=\diag\{t_1,t_2,t_3\}$, then condition $T^{\T}\vec{x}=0$ requires that $t_ix_i=0$ for $i=1,2,3$.
+Hence if we take, without loss of generality, $|t_1|\ge |t_2|\ge |t_3|\ge0$ and set $\vec{y}=0$, then the states corresponding to this class can be obtained from the general form of Eq. (\ref{RhoTwoQubitMatrix}) as: \\ (i) {\it States with $x_1=x_2=x_3=0$.---} This corresponds to the Bell-diagonal states.
+In this case discord reads as